 MSc in Applied Landscape Archaeology

-Dr David Griffiths, Reader in Archaeology at Oxford University and Course Director sums up the course as follows:
+Dr David Griffiths, Reader in Archaeology at Oxford University and founder of the MSc course sums up its aims as follows:

 Oxford is a wonderful place to study and it has unrivalled facilities.
-We have been running this part-time masters course successfully for fifteen years.
+We have been running this part-time masters course successfully for seventeen years.
 The overwhelming response gained from our students over the years is one of satisfaction, enjoyment and fulfilment.
-We have brought together a good balance of men and women, older and younger students, historic environment professionals and those with a personal or community interest in the subject.
+We have brought together a good balance of recent graduates, older and younger students, historic environment professionals and those with a personal or community interest in the subject.
 We have had some great field experiences and outstanding seminars.
 Although the coursework requires a solid commitment from you over two years, the course atmosphere is informal and friendly, and we aim to support every student with ideas, guidance and encouragement.

 What the course offers